Fagradalsfjall – The spectacular Iceland volcano

 4 June to 3 July 2021

-Meanwhile, those poor little twin craters that started the eruption in March completely drowned in the lava flow from The Big One, just 3 months after their birthday.
+Meanwhile, those poor little twin craters that started the eruption in March were completely drowned in the lava flows from The Big One, only 3 months after their birthday.
 They were huge compared to the other baby craters in April…

 Rest in peace beneath the lava, happy twin volcano of Geldingadalur.